ast-hugger/fabulae/text/pressurised.md

 The doors opened, and Holmes entered.

 He was not alone.
-Behind him came Inspector Lestrade, his ferret features arranged in an expression of profound irritation, and behind Lestrade came two uniformed constables, their presence lending the proceedings an air of official gravity that sent a murmur through the assembled members.
+Behind him came Inspector Lestrade, bearing an expression of profound irritation, and behind Lestrade came two uniformed constables, their presence lending the proceedings an air of official gravity that sent a murmur through the assembled members.

 'Mr. Holmes,' Lestrade was saying, his voice carrying clearly through the room, 'I hope you have a very good reason for dragging me away from Scotland Yard.
 I have two suspects in custody, a mountain of paperwork, and the Commissioner breathing down my neck.
 I do not have time for theatrical demonstrations.'